gehuangyi20/cs448/PSO1/readme.md

 # CS448 PSO1 SQLITE3 demonstration

-SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
+SQLite is a C-language library that implements a small, fast, self-contained, SQL database engine, which is sufficient building a personal database for daily usage.
 In this PSO1, we will demonstrate how to install and manage a sqlite database.
 In addition, we will cover the basic usage of SQL language which is a standard language for managing relational databases such as MYSQL, PostgresSQL, ORACLE, SQLite, and etc.

 The document is created based on [tutorialspoint](https://www.tutorialspoint.com/sqlite/index.htm)
 ## 1. SQLite Installation